bottlenoselabs/docs/software/releases/README.md

   <img src="./image001.png">
 </p>

 2. Wait for the continuous integeration (CI) and continuous delivery (CD) automated workflows to finish with everything green for the candidate release commit.
 If CI/CD failed, that needs to be fixed with a new commit.
-See [DEVOPS.md](./../devops/README.md) for more details on CI/CD.
+See [PIPELINES.md](./..//pipelines/README.md) for more details on CI/CD using GitHub Actions.

 <p align="center">
   <img src="./image002.png">